Nick of Time (album): Composition

 Nick of Time features a smooth and understated rock sound.
 Stephen Thomas Erlewine of AllMusic wrote: "[Raitt] never rocks too hard, but there is grit to her singing and playing, even when the surfaces are clean and inviting."
 There are many genres explored in Nick of Time, including blues rock, country, R&B, and pop.
 When Was was announced as the producer, some listeners wondered if he would instill a funk rock sound into the album, given his reputation with Was (Not Was).
-Was decided to instead maintain the laid-back blues sound Raitt had developed earlier in her career.
+Instead, the album was built around the laid-back blues rock sound Raitt had developed earlier in her career.
 According to Raitt: "There's less production, less slickness.
 Basically, it's a return to my roots."

-Before Raitt signed with Capitol Records, she and Was had recorded some early demos at Was's home studio.
-These early demos focused on music that was stripped down, similar to Raitt's acoustic gigs.
+Before Raitt signed with Capitol Records, she and Was had recorded some early demos at Was' home studio.
+These early demos focused on music that was stripped down, similar to how Raitt had arranged her songs for the past few years.
 Was wanted to showcase her musical talents by choosing songs that worked without a backing band.
 These demos were then properly recorded over the course of a week at Ocean Way Recording in Los Angeles on preparation for the album's release.
 Because they had already worked on the songs, recording sessions were fairly quick.
 About two tracks were recorded a day.
 Engineer Ed Cherney noted how most of the music was recorded live in studio as opposed to recording each instrument individually.
 This was because Raitt was comfortable jamming with other musicians.

 Many of the songs deal with personal issues Raitt was struggling with at the time.
 For example, Raitt was almost forty years old when Nick of Time was released, and the album's title track is about coming to terms with middle age.
 According to biographer Mark Bego, Raitt sought to make an album for the baby boomer generation.
 "Unlike her past releases, there were no 'you've done me wrong' songs or tearful laments about love lost.
 The songs were much more personal" said Bego.
 Nick of Time features two original songs and nine cover songs.